 Book & Gift Shop

-Visitors can find an array of ocean-themed toys, books, wind-chimes, and other tchochkes in the aquarium’s Book & Gift Shop.
-Proceeds benefit the aquarium, which is a non-profit.
-Those with wheelchairs or strollers will exit through here.
+Visitors will find an array of ocean-themed toys, books, wind-chimes, and other goodies in the Book & Gift Shop at Birch Aquarium.
+Proceeds benefit this non-profit organization.
 For an inexpensive souvenir of your visit, imprint a penny with a shark, whale, or fish design in the machines just outside the store.
+Photo booths also make a fun way to remember your visit to Birch Aquarium.

 Why I am a Member of Birch Aquarium

-Which are you more interested in visiting, the Birch Aquarium or SeaWorld?
-Let us know in the comments!
+Which are you more interested in visiting, Birch Aquarium at Scripps or SeaWorld San Diego?
+Let us know in the comments below!